8 Alternatives to Sauce Labs for Kubernetes Testing Teams

 If your primary pain is vendor lock-in to a SaaS testing platform, Playwright and Cypress give you framework-level independence.
 Testkube gives you infrastructure-level independence by running any framework on your own clusters.

 Most teams dealing with Kubernetes at scale end up splitting their testing strategy: a browser/device grid for cross-device UI testing where coverage matters, and a Kubernetes-native orchestration layer for everything else.
-The question is which side of that split needs the most attention right now.
+The decision is which side of that split needs the most attention right now.

 Can I use Testkube alongside Sauce Labs instead of replacing it?